mpvnet-player/mpv-gui/README.md

-mpv-gui is a experimental GUI for the mpv command line player.
+mpv-gui is a experimental GUI for the mpv command line player, built with C# 11 and .NET 7.

 Design goals: